Rizwankaka/smolagents/README.md

-Here’s the updated and professional `README.md` file tailored specifically for your GitHub repository **[smolagents](https://github.com/Rizwankaka/smolagents/tree/main)**:
+Here’s the corrected and updated `README.md` file with the accurate **Demo** section and other improvements:

 ---